SirPepe/ornament/Readme.md

 Both instances of `my-test` are now subscribed to `change` events on the data source and their shadow DOM content stays in sync.

+To subscribe to multiple events, pass a single string with the event names separated by whitespace.

 You can also provide a target-producing factory in place of the target itself:

 ```javascript